 Once the site was established Larry Bangert, originally from the Effingham, Illinois area and now living in California, sent me photos from the 1948 Railroad Fair taken by his mother Emma June Bangert with a Kodak Brownie camera.
 Subsequently Ron Preece provided four images from the 1949 Fair taken by his father, Harry G. Preece, a fireman for the Milwaukee Road and, later, a trainman for the Southern Pacific.
 Tim Podolske of Madison, Wisconsin sent a CD of color transparencies taken by his grandfather, the late Lyman Humphrey of Oconomowoc, Wisconsin.
 Mr. Humphrey, a high school teacher, visited the Railroad Fair both years; we have selected fifteen of his best shots, which come from the 1948 season.
+Additionally, Mr. Podolske provided a movie from the 1948 Fair taken by Mr. Humphrey.
 Then R. Trank provided one view from the 1948 Fair by E. Mezner, Joe Nemec submitted another 1948 image by Joseph Veverka, and Bob Rees provided a 1948 image by Jim Purcell.
 Forrest L. Becht of Baton Rouge, Louisiana, provided several views of the 1948 Fair taken by his grandfather, John J. Becht (for Forrest Becht's rail photography, click here).
 Steve O'Connor furnished transparencies from both the 1948 and 1949 Fairs by his father, Roderick Arthur O'Connor.

 My thanks to all who have generously contributed materials for this Chicago Railroad Fair site.
 To view the Guide Books, photos-postcards, and other materials click the applicable button below.